booster-pocket-router/booster/README.md

 make # Build
 ```

-`booster` needs to retrieve the network interfaces that provide a network connection to work.
-When it starts, it retrieves them (it is also possible to filter the network interfaces by name above the other default filers, using the option `iname`.
-On macOS I always set it to "en").
-Afterwards it spawns a proxy serverusing the protocol specified by the `proto` flag (just use **socks5** for now), which will fetch the data from the sources provided, according to some strategy.
-At the moment we have only implemented a naive round robin fashion.
+## Usage
+When `booster` spawns, it identifies the network interfaces available in the system that provide an active internet connection.
+It then starts a proxy server that speaks either **socks5** or **http**.
+According to some particular **strategy**, the server is able to **distribute** the incoming network traffic across the network interfaces collected.

 #### Run:
 ``` bash